 - 10.1 In accordance with the Enforcement Policy, advice is offered wherever possible to food businesses, to assist them in complying with relevant law and the principles of good practice.
 This advice may be given during inspections or when requests for assistance are received directly from established food traders or from those considering setting up new food businesses. - 10.2 A special starter pack to help new or proposed food businesses has been developed which is available on the City Council's website (www.birmingham.gov.uk/foodsafety).
-A wide range of other leaflets in community languages is also available.
+A wide range of other online leaflets in community languages is also available.
 The pack is also provided to new businesses at initial inspections when appropriate. - 10.3 In addition, the food safety web pages on BCC's website provide more information and advice to food businesses and consumers and where to find additional support, such as from the Food Standards Agency. - 10.4 Officers also work closely with the Events Division to ensure that food and health and safety at large outdoor events in Birmingham are assured.
-An information pack has been developed for traders to receive in advance and on-the-day inspections will be carried out at events such as Vasaikhi, Eid

-Mela, Frankfurt Christmas Market and Taste of Birmingham.
-The demand in this area of work has increased and the trend continues this year with very high profile events in the city such as the Rugby World Cup.
-This will be inspected to ensure that the event passes without problem.
-The additional inspections are not accounted for within this plan.
+An information pack has been developed for traders to receive in advance and on-the-day inspections will be carried out at events such as Vasaikhi, Eid Mela, Frankfurt Christmas Market and Taste of Birmingham.
+The demand in this area of work has increased and the trend continues this year with very high profile events in the city.
+Additional resources have not been identified to cover this demand and will therefore impact on other parts of this plan.